 When credit card interest rates average 17.83 percent, chasing 2 or 3 percent cash back isn’t as important as paying down debt.
 Balance transfer cards are easy to use and accessible for most people (you typically need a credit score of at least 670 for approval, according to CreditCards.com).

-Consider cards like the Citi® Double Cash Card or Discover it® Balance Transfer, which both offer an introductory zero percent balance transfer APR for 18 months for a 3 percent fee ($5 minimum).
+Consider cards like the Citi® Double Cash Card or Discover it® Balance Transfer, which both offer an introductory zero percent balance transfer APR for 18 months.
 After the intro period ends, the Citi Double Cash regular APR is a variable 15.99 percent to 25.99 percent; the Discover it Balance Transfer regular APR is a variable 13.99 percent to 24.99 percent.

 Both of these cards also offer cash back benefits, which can help you easily transition into earning rewards once your debt is gone and the introductory period ends.